Get up to $6,000 in TikTok Ad CreditsClaim Credits

 How tools estimate Shopify sales

-Product counts and catalog freshness.
-The size of a catalog, how often new products appear, and which products sit at the top of best-selling sorts all carry signal.
-A store adding products weekly and pushing a handful of items hard is behaving differently from a static catalog that has not changed in months.
-Catalog activity helps a model separate a working store from a dormant one and weight the estimate accordingly.
+What the catalog is doing.
+A store's catalog gives away its health.
+The size of the range, how often new products show up, and which items the store pushes to the front all carry signal.
+A store adding products every week and leaning hard on a few winners is behaving differently from one whose catalog has not changed in months.
+That activity helps a model separate a working store from a dormant one and weight the estimate accordingly.

-Traffic indicators.
-Sales scale with visitors, so traffic estimates feed directly into a sales estimate.
-A tool blends public traffic signals with the order cadence it samples: a store with heavy traffic and a fast-moving order feed lands at a higher estimate than a quiet store with the same catalog.
-Multiply an estimated order volume by a typical order value for that store, and you arrive at a revenue figure.
+How busy the store is.
+Sales scale with visitors, so traffic feeds directly into a sales estimate.
+A busy store with fast-moving products lands at a higher estimate than a quiet store with the same catalog.
+Combine an estimated order volume with a typical order value for that store, and you arrive at a revenue figure.

 What makes an estimate tighter or looser